Brilliantcrank/airbag-industries/README.md

 ### Install packages

-From the root directory in the terminal, install node packages:
+From the project's root directory in the terminal, install node packages:

 ```(shell)
 npm install